jren-jane/bank-for-pros/README.md

 # bank-for-pros

 ## General info
-With this banking web application, users can view products, create accounts, convert currencies, transfer funds, view transaction records in different currencies.
+With this banking web application, users can create accounts, convert currencies, transfer funds, view transaction records in different currencies.
 They can also view various financial products on the product page.

 ## Technologies
 * Java